 Please apply here.
 This site has detailed information about the application process for admission and financial aid.

 Applications are only accepted for the Fall quarter.
-The priority deadline for early consideration and full fellowships is December 1st.
+The priority deadline for early consideration and full fellowships for PhD students is December 1st.
 MS students are self-funded.
 The standard Graduate Division deadline is January 5th.
-After January 5th, applications are considered on a rolling basis depending on funding availability.
+After January 5th, PhD applications are considered on a rolling basis depending on funding availability.
 Please apply online through the Online Application for Graduation Admission.
 For more detailed information about the application process for admission and financial aid please go to the UC Riverside Graduate Division site.
 Please contact the Microbiology Program if you have further questions.

 For more information about joining our Graduate Program, please fill out our Interest Form.